 Employment Outlook and Salary Info

-Job outlook data for conferencing specialists isn't widely available, but the U.S. Bureau of Labor Statistics projected that computer support specialists would see faster-than-average job growth of 10% from 2018-2028.
+Job outlook data for conferencing specialists isn't widely available, but the U.S. Bureau of Labor Statistics projects that computer support specialists would see much faster-than-average job growth of 8% from 2019-2029.
 Conferencing specialists can be categorized within this job category because they require similar skills and education and may perform some comparable duties as computer support specialists.
-In addition, the BLS predicted 32% job growth for information security analysts during that same decade.
+In addition, the BLS predicts 31% job growth for information security analysts during that same decade.

 Continuing Education Information

 Students interested in cybersecurity can advance their education by pursuing bachelor's degrees in this area.
 Cybersecurity bachelor's degree programs teach students to configure security technologies, create security policies and protect a company's information and networks.
 Students considering advancing to positions in computer programming, systems analysis or network administration can also find bachelor's degrees in computer science.